 Botanical Name: Tradescantia spathacea

-Moses in the Cradle is a popular house plant, related to the Wandering Jew plant.
+Moses in the Cradle is a popular house plant, related to the Inch Plant.
 You'll find that it's just as easy to grow.

 Dark-green, lance-shaped leaves with purplish-red undersides make this a beautiful house plant year-round.
 You can keep your plant indoors.
 But if you move it outdoors for the summer, keep it shaded from direct sun.
 Also, check the soil every couple days so that it doesn't dry out.

 Pot it in a small decorative container for a stunning table accent.
 A newer variety, Rhoeo discolor 'Variegata' is even more spectacular, with striped foliage in burgundy, pink, green and cream.

 Tradescantia spathacea blooms any time of year.
 Small, white, 3-petaled flowers grow in the leaf axils, nestled in boat-shaped bracts, giving this plant its common names, Moses in the Cradle, Moses in a Boat and Boat Lily.